hybridsjs/hybrids/README.md

 ## Overview

-There are some common patterns among JavaScript UI libraries like class syntax, complex lifecycle or stateful architecture.
+There are some common patterns among JavaScript UI libraries like class syntax, a complex lifecycle or stateful architecture.
 What can we say about them?

-Classes can be confusing, especially about how to use `this`, binding or `super()` calls.
+Classes can be confusing, especially about how to use `this` or `super()` calls.
 They are also hard to compose.
-Complex lifecycle callbacks have to be studied to understand very well.
+Multiple lifecycle callbacks have to be studied to understand very well.
 A stateful approach can open doors for difficult to maintain, imperative code.
 Is there any way out from all of those challenges?

-After all, class syntax in JavaScript is only sugar on top of the constructors and prototypes.
+After all, the class syntax in JavaScript is only sugar on top of the constructors and prototypes.
 Because of that, we can switch the component structure to a map of properties applied to the prototype of the custom element class constructor.
 Lifecycle callbacks can be minimized with smart change detection and cache mechanism.
 Moreover, they can be implemented independently in the property scope rather than globally in the component definition.

 With all of that, the code may become simple to understand, and the code is written in a declarative way.
 Not yet sold?
 You can read more in the [Core Concepts](docs/core-concepts/README.md) section of the project documentation.